REMaQE: Reverse Engineering Math Equations from Executables: Implementing REMaQE

-Each condition ET discovered in the full expression is simplified by the procedure in Algorithm~\ref{alg:simplification}.
+Each condition ET in the full expression is simplified by Algorithm~\ref{alg:simplification}.
 The ``CanonicalOrder'' function gives an ordered pair of the left-hand and right-hand side of the comparison $C$.
 Two booleans, $LT$ and $EQ$, are generated to represent less-than and equal-to comparisons.
-They are combined to form the representative boolean expression $B$ by the "BoolExp" function, and $C$ is replaced with $B$.
+They are combined to form the representative boolean expression $B$ by the ``BoolExp'' function, and $C$ is replaced with $B$.
 The ordering of $LHS$ and $RHS$, along with representing the comparison using $LT$ and $EQ$, helps generate a canonical form of the comparison.
 For example, the condition \texttt{(x < y) \&\& (y >= x)} converts to \texttt{LT\_x\_y \&\& (LT\_x\_y || EQ\_x\_y)}, which simplifies to \texttt{LT\_x\_y} and converts back to \texttt{x < y}.
 The Quine-McCluskey algorithm~\cite{Quine, McCluskey} is used to simplify the boolean expression $ET$ to $S$.
 This algorithm does not scale to expressions with a large number of boolean variables.
-Based on our assumption that math equations involve simple boolean expressions with few comparisons, we typically handle only a few boolean variables, making this algorithm suitable.
-The boolean variables in $S$ are replaced back with the equivalent floating-point comparisons and returned to be processed further by Sympy.
-Equations~\ref{eq:pid_output_0}-\ref{eq:pid_output_2} show the final simplified equations generated by REMaQE for the outputs of the \texttt{PID::update} function.
+However, based on our assumption that the simplified equations involve only a few comparisons, we typically handle a small number of boolean variables, even though the unsimplified expression may be long and complex with many terms.
+The boolean variables in $S$ are replaced back with the equivalent floating-point comparisons.

+The equations are further reduced using the Sympy symbolic processing engine~\cite{sympy}.
+Sympy applies rule-based modifications to simplify or cancel terms in the equation.
+The definition of simplification is quite subjective, so equations may have more than one representation which can be deemed as simplified.
+Sympy uses the number of operations as a heuristic to quantify simplification level.
+Sympy's rule-based simplification fails to apply directly on the complex Angr generated expressions because of the deeply nested conditionals.
+Hence, the algebraic simplification algorithm is essential to simplify the equations by cleaning up the implementation-specific operations.